quicwg/base-drafts/draft-ietf-quic-recovery.md

   decrypt 1-RTT packets (Section 4.1.4 of {{QUIC-TLS}}).

-When ack-eliciting packets in multiple packet number spaces are in flight, the timer MUST be set for the packet number space with the earliest timeout.
+When ack-eliciting packets in multiple packet number spaces are in flight, the timer MUST be set to the earlier value of the Initial and Handshake packet number spaces.

 When a PTO timer expires, the PTO backoff MUST be increased, resulting in the PTO period being set to twice its current value.
 The PTO backoff factor is reset